patchlevel/event-sourcing-bundle/docs/pages/processor.md

     [documentation](https://patchlevel.github.io/event-sourcing-docs/latest/processor/).
     This documentation is limited to bundle integration.

+!!! warning

+    The following configuration option is only available with the default event bus.
+    If you use a different event bus, you will need to configure the listeners with that system.
+    You can find out more about this in the [event bus](./event_bus.md) documentation.

 ## Usage

 A process can be for example used to send an email when a guest is checked in: